 Buttons which affect data selection are now arranged in their own toolbar below the plot (Appendix A.4.1.1).
-The size of the plot control area can be manually resized to give more room for the plot itself by using the Split Window ( small screens.
+The size of the plot control area can be manually resized to give more room for the plot itself by using the Split Window () button, which is useful on small screens.